-Nicola Starkie is a versatile musician and teacher with a huge passion for choral music.
+Nicola Starkie is a versatile musician with a huge passion for choral music.

 An inspiring and experienced conductor, she enjoys working with professional and amateur singers of all ages and levels of experience and is known for her encouraging approach, attention to detail and imaginative programming.

 Alongside her work with Ludlow Choral Society she is Musical Director of Quinborne Choir, Quinton Community Choir and the 150-strong boys’ choir at King Edward’s School Choir in Birmingham.